sfigg/commercialization-public/docset/manufacture/desktop/add-multilingual-support-to-windows-setup.md

 ### Add Language Packs to the Windows Image

-**You must add the same language support to your Windows image file, Install.wim, as you did for the Boot.wim file.** The setup process requires that both images contain the same set of language packs.
+**You must add the same language support to your Windows image file, install.wim, as you did for the boot.wim file.** The setup process requires that both images contain the same set of language packs.
 For more information, see [Add and Remove Language Packs Offline Using DISM](add-and-remove-language-packs-offline-using-dism.md).

 1. Mount the Windows image with DISM